mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 %}

 {% include verse.html
-text="And the fourth quarter, named the north, is divided into three parts: the first of them is for the dwelling of men: and the second contains seas of water, and the abysses and forests and rivers, and darkness and clouds; and the third part contains the garden of righteousness.
-I saw seven high mountains, higher than all the mountains which are on the earth ..." verse="Enoch 77:3-4" url="https://parallel.thebookofenoch.info/#77"
+text="And the fourth quarter, **named the north**, is divided into three parts: the first of them is for the dwelling of men: and the second contains seas of water, and the abysses and forests and rivers, and darkness and clouds; and the third part contains the garden of righteousness. **I saw seven high mountains, higher than all the mountains which are on the earth** ..." verse="Enoch 77:3-4" url="https://parallel.thebookofenoch.info/#77"
 %}